 DRA includes in your DEXA report your FRAX score.
 The FRAX tool has been developed by WHO (World Health Organization) to evaluate fracture risk of patients.
 The FRAX algorithms give the 10-year probability of fracture.
 It is based on individual models that integrate the risk associated with clinical risk factors as well as bone mineral density (BMD) at the femoral neck.

 X-ray is used for this study so you should inform the technologist if there is any possibility you may be pregnant.

-There is no specific preparation for this study and it can be performed in street clothing.
+No calcium 24 hours prior to exam and it can be performed in street clothing.
 Patients lie on a comfortable table for approximately 20 minutes.
 After the study a radiologist will prepare a report for your physician which will be forwarded to his or her office.